Skip navigation

 Myth #5: Drinking is a Good Way to Take the Edge Off My Chronic Pain

 People with long-term (chronic) pain sometimes use alcohol to help manage pain.
-There are several reasons why this may not be a good choice.
+There are several reasons why this is not a good choice.

 • Alcohol and pain relievers do not mix.
 Drinking while taking pain relievers may increase your risk of liver problems, stomach bleeding, or other problems.